jz393/jz393.github.io/cookbook/chicken.md

 3. bake for 20 minutes or until internal temperature reaches 145

 ### notes
 - I like to remove the excess fat from the chicken beforehand.
-This step usually takes an extra 5-10min.
+This step usually takes an extra 5-10 minutes.

 ### serve with
 - diced zucchini, red onion, and grape tomatoes sautéed with olive oil, black pepper, and garlic powder